 Medical Services does not bill students, parents, or insurance companies, but will provide, upon request, an itemized receipt documenting charges and payments at the time of service to assist students seeking reimbursement from their health insurance.

 Missed Appointment Fees:

 You will be charged a fee if you do not cancel your appointment within 24 hours or if you do not show up for your appointment.
+Fees will be charged to your student account.
 Appointments may be cancelled online or by calling 202-994-5300, option 1.